chipmusic/soundchip/readme.md

     volume_exponent: 3.0,           // Non-linear volume envelope.
     volume_gain: 1.0,               // Some chips may need custom gain to sound more accurate.
     prevent_negative_values: true,  // Fits the generated wave into 0.0 to 1.0 values.
-    noise: Noise::Random {          // Noise settings.
+    noise: NoiseSpecs::Random {     // Noise settings.
-        lfsr_length: 5,             // How many bits the LFSR uses to generate numbers.
         volume_steps: 1,            // 1 Means a square wave (1 bit noise).
-        noise_frequency: 223722.0,  // The internal noise generator frequency in Hz.
+        pitch: PitchSpecs {
+            // "Maps" the C3 to G#5 range to a much higher noise frequency,
+            multiplier: 55.0,
+            steps: Some(32),
+            range: Some(130.81 ..= 783.99),
         },
+    }
 }
 ```